spdk/spdk/doc/bdev.md

 Bdev module creates abstraction layer that provides common API for all devices.
-User can use available bdev modules or create own module with any type of device underneath (please refer to @ref bdev_module for details).
+User can use available bdev modules or create own module with any type of device underneath (please refer to @ref bev_module for details).
 SPDK provides also vbdev modules which creates block devices on existing bdev.
 For example @ref bdev_ug_logical_volumes or @ref bdev_ug_gpt